blakevanlan/jobQ/README.md

 ```

 ### job_error
-Emitted when the worker hits an error when processing a job.
+Emitted when the Worker hits an error when processing a job.
 This can be because the job is invalid or because of an error within the job itself.
 ```javascript
 worker.on('job_error', function (err, job) {
    // ...